The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 HAC (Haut à Courroies): The Travel Birkin

-Dimensions: Available in 32, 40, 45, 50, and 55cm.
-The HAC is taller and more structured than standard Birkin, with longer handles originally designed for carrying saddles.
-HAC 50 and 55 are essentially luxury weekenders.
-Production is minimal—these sizes represent less than 5% of Birkin output.
-Waitlist can exceed 5 years.
-Secondary market is unpredictable due to scarcity of buyers seeking these specific dimensions.
+Available in 28, 32, 40, 45, 50, and 55cm.
+The HAC is taller and more structured than the standard Birkin, with longer handles originally designed for carrying saddles.
+The HAC 50 and 55 are essentially luxury weekenders.
+Production is minimal — these sizes represent less than 5% of Birkin output.
+For a complete HAC format reference, see the JaneFinds HAC Archive.

 Kelly Size Analysis